FuzzySecurity/StandIn/README.md

 Contributions are most welcome.
 Please ensure pull requests include the following items: description of the functionality, brief technical explanation and sample output.

+Do you have something you want to see added to StandIn but don't have a PR?
+Please open a ticket and describe the functionality as best as possible.

 #### ToDo's

 The following items are currently on the radar for implementation in subsequent versions of StandIn.

 - Domain share enumeration.
 This can be split out into two parts, (1) finding and getting a unique list based on user home directories / script paths / profile paths and (2) querying fTDfs / msDFS-Linkv2 objects.
 - Finding and parsing GPO's to map users to host local groups.
+- GPO -> OU & OU -> GPO.
+- Rewrite policy function probably.
+- Adding optional JSON/XML output for some functions to help with scripting.
+- Code needs a re-factor, better modularized functions and split out into different classes.

 # Subject References